OWASP/owasp-masvs/README.md

 ## Convert Markdown to other formats

 Markdown can be converted to a multitude of different formats.
 There are many free / Open Source converters which can be found online.

+## Future Suggestions

+1. Use continuous integration to run things like spell checkers - https://travis-ci.org/
+2. Split each chapter or section into its own file.
+3. Create a commit hook to join all the separate chapters/sections into 1 file for consumption.